 The rest of the world

 There are possibilities for study abroad almost anywhere in the world.
-Heidelberg has affiliations with programs that offer study in various countries around the world such as American Institute for Foreign Study (AIFS), Athena Abroad, the Council on International Educational Exchange (CIEE), International Studies Abroad, Intercontinental Recruitment and Support Services (IRSS), and Semester at Sea.
+Heidelberg has affiliations with programs that offer study in various countries around the world such as American Institute for Foreign Study (AIFS), the Council on International Educational Exchange (CIEE), International Studies Abroad and The Education Abroad Network (TEAN), and Semester at Sea.

 Through these programs, our students have studied in places such as Italy, Australia, South Africa, Ghana, China, Morocco, England, Ireland, Turkey, South Korea, and Costa Rica.